BIO

 ARTIST’S STATEMENT

-My vocabulary is rooted in Bay Area Figurative and NYC Abstract Expressionist traditions—Diebenkorn, Park, Rauchenberg, and Twombly—reinterpreting their questions of form, presence, and inner space for our time.
-I pursue this through a posture of redemption: to see the city as soil, not a battleground, and to tend to its aesthetic and spiritual wounds.
+My vocabulary is rooted in NYC Abstract Expressionist and Minimalist traditions—from Kline, Rothko, and Mitchell to Newman, Serra, and Martin—reinterpreting and extending their questions of form, presence, light, and inner space for our time.
+I pursue this through a posture of redemption: to see the city as a body, not a battleground, and to tend to its aesthetic and spiritual wounds.

-In this sense, my current work continues a lineage of artists who weave faith and transcendence into contemporary art — from Mark Rothko, Anselm Kiefer, and Makoto Fujimura to the visionary traditions of Caravaggio, Rembrandt, and Fra Angelico.
-Through painting, photography, and video, I reimagine my time in New York City as a sacred encounter, where each image becomes not just a picture but a vessel of grace.
+In this sense, my current work continues a lineage of artists who weave faith and transcendence into contemporary art — from Kiefer and Fujimura today and extending back through the visionary traditions of Caravaggio, Rembrandt, and Fra Angelico.
+Through photography, video, and painting, I explore urban space as a sacred encounter, where each image becomes not just a picture but a potential vessel of grace.

 Through the use of these approaches and techniques, I am, in the words of James Baldwin, attempting to "make something meaningful of the suffering and joy that we experience.
 Art, in this sense, is a form of grace—it is where we meet God, in the act of creation."